iamazhar/ReposCheck/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/iamazhar/ReposCheck/blob/main/preview-dark.png)  |  ![](https://github.com/iamazhar/ReposCheck/blob/main/preview-light.png)

-# Setup
+# Installation
-# Download and install archive
+## Download and install script and app
 1. Download and add the `repos-status.sh` script file to your repos directory.
 2. Run command `chmod 777 git-status` in the directory to make this file executable.
 3. Download the archive for the latest release tag.